The Radio Teleswitch Switch-off

 What happens if I don’t upgrade?

-Your heating and hot water provision is likely to be affected.
+Your heating and hot water provision is likely to be affected if you don’t upgrade your meter as part of the phase out.

 Some storage heaters are switched on and off by the RTS meter so you may find that your heating is left continually on or off or that charging happens at the wrong time of day.
 Your electricity costs may be much higher due to the meter not recording on the correct rate.
 The supplier won’t be able to adjust your bills without a meter upgrade.